mexisme/my-tools/README.md

 This repo is a Monorepo.

-In [docs/MONOREPO.md](docs/MONOREPO.md) is some more details about what a Monorepo is, and how we're (currently) managing it.
+In [docs/MONOREPO.md](docs/MONOREPO.md) is some more details about what a Monorepo is, and how I'm (currently) managing it.

 ## The basic structure